 - Lesson 7 – Structuring writing (Part 1)

 - Lesson 8 – Structuring writing (Part 2)

-You can also purchase additional course materials for £300, with extensive resources to enhance the programme and your lesson plans.
-These materials can be pre-ordered before the course, or anyone who attends the course can purchase them at a later date.
+There is also the option to purchase additional course materials, with extensive resources to enhance the programme and your lesson plans.
+These materials can be pre-ordered before the course, or you can purchase them at a later date.
 Please note 10% administration fee will be charged for cancellations made up to two weeks prior to the start of the course, with cancellations thereafter liable to the full fee.